callieclark/dr_baseline_model/README.md

 # dr_baseline_model
-Formulates an array of baselines and determines the best baseline for each site and evaluates the optimal baseline for peak day pricing events.
+created in collaboration with John Leyden (gihub: jleyden, e-mail: jLeyden@berkeley.edu) Formulates baselines using various methods determining the best baseline for each site and then evaluating actual versus business as usual behavior for peak day pricing events.